Aviatorscode2/Open-Source-101/INTRODUCTION-TO-GITHUB.md

 If the forking is successsful, you will notice you now have a repository by that name, you will also see that it will point you to the original repository it was forked from.

 How do i make a commit
-As you work on your projects or contribute to other projects, for each bug you fix or addition you make, you can write a commit message, describing in simple, short and clear terms what changes you made.This commit messages helps you know when and what change you made at a particular time, and if its a project you are contribuuting to, it helps the maintainer of that project to know what changes you made even before looking at the code.
+As you work on your projects or contribute to other projects, for each bug you fix or addition you make, you should write a commit message, describing in simple, short and clear terms what changes you made.This commit messages helps you know when and what change you made at a particular time, and if its a project you are contribuuting to, it helps the maintainer of that project to know what changes you made even before looking at the code.

-So how do you make commits? it is quite simple.
-Let's see how
+So how do you make commits?
+Before making a commit, you should first stage the changes you have made. either by using git add [name of file]
+To stage a partcular file
+or
+git add .
+to Stage all the changes you made.

+After staging your changes, you can then proceed to commiting your changes by running the command below git commit -m "[commit message]" example is git commit -m "Added dashboard pagination"

 GitHub Desktop vs Github CLI
+Github Desktop is a graphical user interface that helps you intereact with Github without using the browser.
+From the Github Desktop you can perform actions such as creating a repositoy, cloning a repository, making a pull requests and commits just with few clicks.

+Github CLI is a command line tool that helps you access various Github features without having to leave your terminal. you can make a pull requests, open an issue and so on.
+Here is a list of some Github CLI commands, you can find ohers here